A Perfect 3 Days in Cornwall Road Trip Itinerary

 Tintagel Castle

-Tintagel Castle is very famous for its associations with King Arthur, and many people visit Cornwall just to see this historic attraction.
+Tintagel Castle is very famous for its association with King Arthur, and many people visit Cornwall just to see this historic attraction.
+So if you want to learn about the legend of King Arthur, make this visit your last on your Cornwall in 3 days itinerary.
+It will be one to remember!

 In Summary

 Your 3-day road trip in Cornwall should now be a lot easier to plan than before as you are equipped with a ton of things to do and see in Cornwall.
-You shouldn't have too much of an issue deciding on some of the top locations to visit in the county!
+So you shouldn't have too much of an issue deciding on some of the top locations to visit in the county.

-To tell you to visit St Ives for just a couple of hours would do you and the town a disservice.
-It is so, so beautiful, relaxing, quaint and worthy of a full long weekend that I encourage you to take that much time to visit it!
+To tell you to visit St Ives for just a few hours would do you and the town a disservice.
+However, it is so beautiful, relaxing, quaint, and worthy of a full long weekend that I encourage you to take that much time to visit it.

 Give us feedback about this article